Clinical Research at Norton Children’s

 Did You Know?

-• Of prescribed medicines given to children, 70% to 80% are not approved for use in children by the U.S. Food and Drug Administration (FDA).
+• Of prescribed medicines given to children, about 50% are not approved for use in children by the U.S. Food and Drug Administration (FDA).
 Most have been tested only in adults.

-• Norton Children’s Research Institute works with drug companies and federal agencies to make sure medications and medical treatments are safe for your child.
+• Norton Children’s Research Institute works with drug companies and federal agencies to make sure medications and medical treatments are safe for children.

-• The research team works closely with your child’s physician throughout the study to ensure that your child receives the best and safest care possible.
+• The research team works closely with each child’s physician throughout the study to ensure that the child receives the best and safest care possible.

-• We have a research nurse on call 24 hours a day, seven days a week.
-In clinical trials, patient safety is always our first priority.
+• We have research coordinators on call 24 hours a day, seven days a week.
+Patient safety is always our priority.

 Related Stories